Infinite-color randomly reinforced urns with dominant colors: Rates and central limit results

 We close with an application of \cref{results:clt:arbitrary:discont} to a problem of statistical inference on the limit structure of the process.
 We assume that the random weights $W_n$ are observable, as it might be the case, for example, in the context of clinical trials (see \cref{example:clinical-trials}).
 Suppose $\mathbb{X}=\mathbb{R}$, $\mathcal{D}=[a,b]$, $\bar{w}>2\bar{w}^c$.
 Define $F_n(x)=P_n((-\infty,x])$, $x\in\mathbb R$, $n\geq 1$.
 By \cref{results:dps:arbitrary}, there exists a random distribution function $\tilde{F}$ on $[a,b]$ such that

-The process $\tilde{F}$ is $\mathcal{F}_\infty$-measurable and thus cannot be perfectly predicted.
-Still, one can do inference on it based on a finite sample $(X_i,W_i)_{i=1}^n$; in particular, under a Bayesian approach, one does so by computing the conditional distribution of $\tilde{F}$, given $(X_i,W_i)_{i=1}^n$.
+The process $\tilde{F}$ is measurable w.r.t. $\sigma(X_1,W_1,X_2,W_2,\ldots)$ and so cannot be calculated on the basis of a finite sample $(X_i,W_i)_{i=1}^n$.
+Still, one can do inference on it; under a Bayesian approach, one does so by computing the conditional distribution of $\tilde{F}$ given $(X_i,W_i)_{i=1}^n$.
 The latter is usually summarized by a credible band or, in practice, by plotting {\em marginal} credible intervals around $\tilde{F}(x)$ for $x$ varying on a fine grid.
-Let $x\in[a,b]$ be such that $0<\nu((-\infty,x])<1$.
-The following limits exist $\mathbb{P}$-a.s.
+Take $x\in[a,b]$ such that $0<\nu((-\infty,x])<1$.
+The following limits exist a.s.

 It follows from \cref{results:clt:arbitrary:discont} that

 where $V_x=\bar{w}^{-2}((1-\tilde{F}(x))^2q_1+\tilde{F}(x)^2q_0)$.
 In order to obtain asymptotic credible intervals for $\tilde{F}(x)$, we need a convergent estimator of $V_x$.
 Let us define, for $n\geq 1$, \begingroup\allowdisplaybreaks